 Simply “having” a personal flotation device for everyone on the vessel isn’t enough.
 If the personal flotation devices don’t fit, or they aren’t readily accessible in the event of an emergency, then they really aren’t in a position to do anyone much good.
 So, make sure that they fit comfortably on every person on the vessel.
 Additionally, if everyone on the vessel isn’t going to wear them, make sure they’re in such a place that they can be grabbed at a moment’s notice.

 Other Equipment to Keep in Mind

 The above are just some of the items that you’re going to want before heading out on the water.
-Check to make sure your boat lights work, an operational fire extinguisher, flares, a first aid kit, your phone, a charger, a radio that will let you reach shore – those can all be beneficial.
+Check to make sure your boat lights work, an operational fire extinguisher, flares, a first aid kit, your phone, a charger, a radio that will let you reach the shore – those can all be beneficial.

 Don’t let all this talk of danger and safety get to you – there’s nothing more fun than going out on the water with people whose company you enjoy.
 The right safety equipment and preparation ensure that everyone has a good time.
 Speaking of tasks that you want to take care of before you head out on the water: your vessel documentation.
 At the Maritime Documentation Center, we have everything you need to work through your boat’s documentation that much faster and easier.
 To see everything that we offer, you can head to our site.
-To talk to a member of our staff, call (800) 535-8570.